TXE2- Telephone Exchange

 The reed-relay with four dry-reed inserts is used in the switching network for the speech path cross-point and for logic purposes in the control circuits.
 It has a high reliability as the contacts are sealed against the atmosphere, a high operating speed, requires a small amount of space and lends itself to fully-automatic production techniques.
 Fig. 1 shows a typical reed-relay with four dry-reed inserts and twentyfive such relays mounted in a 5 x 5 matrix.
 When used as cross-point relays, two of the inserts are used for switching the speech path, the third for switching the control and testing wire (P-wire), and the fourth switches the operate and hold circuits.

 A basic switch used in the system consists of 25 reed-relays arranged to form a 5 x 5 cross-point matrix.
 Fig. 2 shows the exchange system in simple schematic form.
-The exchange can be divided into three main areas. (a) The switching area, with three cross-point-type switching stages, A, B and C, for originating and terminating traffic, and an additional switching stage, D, for terminating traffic. (b) The supervisory and register area with outgoing junction, incoming junction and own-exchange supervisory relay-sets, together with a common pool of registers serving aJI three types. (c) The common control area with calling-line selection, speech-path selection and call-control equipment.
+The exchange can be divided into three main areas. (a) The switching area, with three cross-point-type switching stages, A, B and C, for originating and terminating traffic, and an additional switching stage, D, for terminating traffic. (b) The supervisory and register area with outgoing junction, incoming junction and own-exchange supervisory relay-sets, together with a common pool of registers serving alI three types. (c) The common control area with calling-line selection, speech-path selection and call-control equipment.
 Subscribers' lines are connected via their line circuits to A-switches.
 Outgoing supervisory relay-sets are connected to C-switches and incoming supervisory relay-sets to D-switches.

 Own-exchange supervisory relay-sets, which are used on local calls, combine the outgoing and incoming functions, and are connected between C-switches and D-switches.
 The speech paths between subscribers' lines and supervisory relaysets are connected by operating the cross-point switches in switching stages A, B, C and, when appropriate, in stage D. The A-switches, B-switch's and C-switches are assembled from basic 5 x 5 cross-point matrix and the D-switches from 4 x 5 matrices.
 Calls through the switching network are controlled by one centralized common control which, for security reasons, is duplicated and consists of a combination of reed-relays, semiconductors, and other solid-state components.
 Calls are processed on a one-at-a-time basis in a sequential manner.
 The relatively fast processing time of 50 ms ensures that there is very little delay in setting up calls which arrive almost simultaneously.
 When a subscriber calls, a path is set from the subscriber's line to either an own-exchange supervisory relay-set or a primary junction-route supervisory relay-set, from each of which access is given to the registers.
 The dialled information received by the register will indicate the route required.
 If this is different from the route initially selected at the time the call originated, the register discriminates during an interdigital pause, releasing the original connexion and establishing a new path to the required route.

-TRUNKING General In the A-switching stage, the basic 5 x 5 switch allows five subscribers' lines to be connected to five B-switches in the B-switching stage.
+In the A-switching stage, the basic 5 x 5 switch allows five subscribers' lines to be connected to five B-switches in the B-switching stage.
 Each B-switch has ten outlets giving access to ten C-switches in the C-switching stage.
 Thus, each subscriber has access to every C-switch and so to every supervisory relay-set.
 The trunking arrangements are shown in Fig. 3.

-B-Switching Stage Up to three A-stage groups may be connected to a given set of five B-switches, resulting in 5 x 10, 10 x 10 or 15 x 10 B-switches.
+Up to three A-stage groups may be connected to a given set of five B-switches, resulting in 5 x 10, 10 x 10 or 15 x 10 B-switches.
 The rack wiring is provided to cater for the 15 x 10 B-switch, but the switches are mounted as separate 5 x 10 plug-in units.
 Thus, increased traffic in 7 · 5 erlang steps can be catered for by additional plug-in switches.
 When the traffic is greater than 22 · 5 erlangs, the five 15 X 10 B-switches are fully loaded, and more than three A-stage groups are required, hence another set of five B-switches are provided and will grow as described for the first group of B-switches.
 When the traffic is greater than 45 erlangs, a third group of B-switches is required, and so on, to a total capacity of 240 erlangs

-D-Switching Stage D-switches have been introduced so that a terminating call can be given a choice of C-switches from which to find a path to the wanted subscriber, and thereby reduce traffic blocking.
+D-switches have been introduced so that a terminating call can be given a choice of C-switches from which to find a path to the wanted subscriber, and thereby reduce traffic blocking.
 The D-switch gives own-exchange and incoming supervisory relay-sets access to five of the 10 C-switches

-SYSTEM OPERATION:
+SYSTEM OPERATION: ORIGINATING CALL

 ORIGINATING CALL The exchange equipment has two main functions: to provide a speech path between a subscriber's line and the supervisory equipment, and to select and set-up this path.
 The selection and setting-up procedure requires that the identities of both the calling and called subscribers are stored in the register.
-The calling condition must be detected and the line identified so that its co1U1exion into the switching network can be controlled.
+The calling condition must be detected and the line identified so that its connection into the switching network can be controlled.

 5 Line and A switch units able to support 15 Subs